Defining two functions. Any function called by another must be defined before the calling function, hence the order here. def my_other_function(value): print(f"My other function prints the passed value of: {value}") def my_function(): print("This function will call my other function") my_other_funct

 Now, let’s consider an example:

 # Defining two functions.
-Any function called by another must be defined before the calling function, hence the order here.
+Any function called by another must be defined before the calling function, hence the order here. def my_other_function(value): print(f"My other function prints the passed value of: {value}") def my_function(): print("This function will call my other function") my_other_function(7)

-Save this code in a file named “functions.py” and execute it using the command: docker-compose run my-environment python functions.py.
+Save this code in a file named “functions.py” and execute it using the command: docker-compose run my-environment python functions.py

 Surprisingly, nothing seems to happen!
 That’s because our “functions.py” file contains functions but lacks a call to “my_function” to trigger “my_other_function.”